danielbodnar/awesome-stars/README.md

 - [author/shell](https://github.com/author/shell) - A very lightweight framework for building shell/CLI applications.
 Works in Node.js, Deno, and the browser.
 - [choria-io/appbuilder](https://github.com/choria-io/appbuilder) - Tool to create friendly wrapping command lines over operations tools
 - [scaffold-sh/cli](https://github.com/scaffold-sh/cli) - Scaffold is a framework to create a complete AWS infrastructure, defined as code, in seconds.
-- [generate/generate](https://github.com/generate/generate) - A new command line tool and developer framework for scaffolding out GitHub projects.
-Generate offers the robustness and configurability of Yeoman, the expressiveness and simplicity of Slush, and more
 - [naggie/dstask](https://github.com/naggie/dstask) - Git powered terminal-based todo/note manager --  markdown note page per task.
 Single binary!
 - [bensadeh/circumflex](https://github.com/bensadeh/circumflex) - 🌿 It's Hacker News in your terminal
 - [archivy/archivy](https://github.com/archivy/archivy) - Archivy is a self-hostable knowledge repository that allows you to learn and retain information in your own personal and extensible wiki.